 Led by World Fish, the Fish for Livelihoods (F4L) project is improving the availability of diverse, safe, affordable, nutrient-rich foods, especially for women and young children from poor and vulnerable households.
 F4L is helping families prioritize nutritious-conscious decisions, and the project will leverage fish culture technologies to generate employment and increase local incomes and the availability of fish to eat.
 The project’s aquaculture activities include improved land and water use, increased access to high-quality feed, seed and equipment, capacity development and research into production, and access to credit.
 Nutrition and WASH education will ensure food-safe aquaculture.

-Swan Yi, which closed in 2021, used Pact’s award-winning savings-based women’s economic empowerment model, to help women better support themselves and their families.
-In addiition to helping women save money and access credit, WORTH provides intensive training and support to build members' capacity as successful entrepreneurs.
-The project incorporates leadership skills to support the health and education of women, their families and communities.
-Since 2013, Swan Yi has established more than 1,200 savings groups with more than 30,000 members.
-These groups have accrued more than $1.5 million through weekly savings, enabling women to take nearly 100,000 loans worth more than $5.7 million.
-Swan Yi also incorporates an advocacy curriculum rooted in empowerment principles, educating members on topics including labor law, domestic violence, divorce and children’s and land rights.
-Continuous self-learning helps women develop business literacy and numeracy skills to start, manage and sustain their businesses.
+Swan Yi, which closed in 2021, used Pact’s award-winning savings-based women’s economic empowerment model, WORTH, to help women better support themselves and their families.
+In addition to helping women save money and access credit, WORTH provides intensive training and support to build members' capacity as successful entrepreneurs.
+The project incorporated leadership skills to support the health and education of women, their families, and communities.
+Swan Yi also incorporated an advocacy curriculum rooted in empowerment principles, educating members on topics including labor laws, domestic violence, divorce, and children’s and land rights.
+Continuous self-learning helped women develop business literacy and numeracy skills to start, manage and sustain their businesses.
 Later project components included creating a healthy physical environment at the community level by improving water, sanitation and hygiene (WASH) in schools, and promoting improved waste management practices through a participatory community action planning process.
 Pact also built connections between recycling-based SMEs and WORTH groups to explore new income generation opportunities for women.